-To expand these six lessons, how about filling your other days with these Picture Books that Go Along with Truth in the Tinsel‘s lessons!?
+To enhance these lessons, fill the other days with these Picture Books that Go Along with Truth in the Tinsel.

-So, one of the ways to share the Christmas story with your kids is to read various Scriptural accounts of Christ’s birth to see the different details!
-Studying by Books of the Bible gives the option to take all month or consolidate to as few as six days of TinT lessons.
+So, one way to share the Christmas story is to read various Scriptural accounts of Christ’s birth to see the different details!
+Studying by Books of the Bible gives the option to consolidate to just six days of TinT lessons.
 If you do several lessons on the same day, just pick your favorite craft from that set to do.

-I love this Books of the Bible schedule for teaching a kids’ class (like a homeschool co-op) or a Sunday School class where you have to fill larger chunks of time.
-(Oh!
-Did you know Truth in the Tinsel IS available as a Sunday School curriculum?
-Yes!
-4 expanded lessons that use the main concepts of the full ebook lessons!).
+I love this Books of the Bible schedule for teaching a kids’ class (like a homeschool co-op).
+Or, use it for a Sunday School class where you have to fill larger chunks of time.
+(Truth in the Tinsel IS available as a Sunday School curriculum in 4 expanded lessons!).

 A focus on the characters (real people, actually) of the Christmas story is perfect for preschool and kindergarten.
 Or for kids who have done the crafts but are unsure of all the people of the story.
 Ten lessons in Truth in the Tinsel focus on people: Zechariah, Gabriel, Mary, Elizabeth, Joseph, Jesus, Angels, Shepherds, Simeon & Anna, Wise Men.

-I love Amanda’s vision that by doing these ten lessons, kids will craft a nativity scene by the end (throw in animal figurines for the rest)!
-Do this early in December and let them play with their homemade nativity for the rest of the month, telling and retelling the story!
-Or, if you find it’s mid-December and you’ve not cracked open your TinT curriculum, this is a perfect lead-up to Christmas day!
+Amanda’s vision is that by doing these ten lessons, kids will craft a nativity scene by the end.
+Ad in animal figurines for the rest!
+Do this early in December and let them play with their homemade nativity for the rest of the month.
+They’ll learn so much by telling and retelling the story!
+Or, if it’s mid-December and you’ve not cracked open your TinT curriculum, this is a perfect lead-up to Christmas day!

-When you have older kids or kids who’ve done Truth in the Tinsel for several years (like mine!) it’s nice to have a different lens to look through.
+For older kids who’ve done Truth in the Tinsel for several years (like mine!) it’s nice to have a different lens.
 Amanda’s lessons touch on seven prophecies fulfilled in the story of Jesus’ Birth: Light, Jesus’ Name, Bethlehem, Swaddling Clothes, Temple, Gifts, Cross.

 With the focus on fulfilled prophecy, kids (and you!) will see familiar stories and lessons with fresh eyes.
-We’re using this focus this year with my 8 and 6 year old!
-I’m excited to dig deeper into the prophecies of Scripture because it’s a new topic for my kids.
-I can’t wait for the conversations we’re going to have around this different way to share the Christmas story with my kids.
+We used this focus when the boys were 8 and 6 years old!
+It was exciting to dig deeper into the prophecies of Scripture because it was a new perspective for my kids.

 Get your copy of Truth in the Tinsel!

-If you feel like you can’t keep up with a full curriculum or you’ve already gotten too far into December to get started, I hope these ways to share the Christmas story with your kids inspire you to open up your Truth in the Tinsel ebook and get going!
+If you have feel like you can’t keep up or you’ve gotten too far into December to get started–don’t!
+I hope these ways to share the Christmas story inspire you to open your Truth in the Tinsel ebook and get going!

 And don’t forget you, Mama!
-This year, Parent Prayers is a new resource for parents to use in your own devotions or quiet time to pray over your kids as you teach them the Truth in the Tinsel lessons!
-Parent Prayers is available as an ebook or printable and is perfect for adding a little special focus to your personal Bible study this year.
+Parent Prayers is a resource for parents to use in your devotions or quiet time.
+Use the prompts to pray over your kids as you teach them the Truth in the Tinsel lessons!
+Parent Prayers is available as an ebook or printable and is perfect for adding a special focus to your Bible study this year.

 This post uses affiliate links.
-Purchases made through these links may generate a small commission for me at no extra cost to you!
-This is how I pay for this blog and I appreciate the support of my readers!
+Purchases made through these links may generate a small commission.